 COVID-19 mitigation strategies for UNM facilities are guided by the Bringing Back the Pack initiative.
-This webpage provides additional guidance for the UNM community if a positive or suspected positive COVID-19 exposure occurs in campus facilities.
+This web page provides additional guidance for the UNM community if a positive COVID-19 exposure occurs in campus facilities.
 Refer to the link above to see a current list of facilities that have been closed for cleaning and sanitization.

-What to do if an employee or student reports a possible COVID-19 exposure in a facility:
+What to do if an employee or student reports a confirmed COVID-19 exposure in a facility:

-- Managers and supervisors are to follow the guidance for potential employee exposure outlined in the Return to Campus Guide.
+- Managers and supervisors are to follow the guidance for confirmed employee exposure outlined in the Return to Campus Guide.

-- Secure the exposed area(s) and post it for no entry.
+- If the employee is confirmed to have COVID-19, secure the exposed area(s) and post it for no entry (see signage guidelines in the FAQ below).
 This may be the primary work area (i.e. office), classroom, building floor, or in extreme cases, the entire building.

 - Notify the building’s responsible party (i.e. unit supervisor or department head).

 - The responsible party contacts Facilities Management (FM) Work Control to create a work order (https://iservicedesk.unm.edu/home.html).

 - Work Control will arrange for cleaning of exposed space.